PRIVATE STUDY

 COMPOSERS, ARRANGERS

-He is fluent in Portuguese and conversational in French, Spanish and Japanese.
+He is fluent in Portuguese and conversational in Spanish, French and Japanese.

-MUSICIANS usually have multiple interests they would like to explore in the same lesson.
+MUSICIANS usually have multiple interests they wish to explore in the same lesson.

 For example: